ramiro/ediabaslib/docs/Replace_ELM327_HC04_Firmware.md

 * Connect your PICkit 3/4 to the test points on the board of ELM327 adapter (see photo above)
 * Connect 12V (pin 16) and GND (pin 4) from power supply to ELM327 ODB2 connector: https://www.obd-2.de/stecker-belegungen.html
 * Take `CanAdaapterElm.X.production.unified.hex` from `hc04` folder of the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package
-* Try to flash CanAdaapterElm.X.production.unified.hex.
+* Try to flash `CanAdaapterElm.X.production.unified.hex`.
 If it fails with the error "Cannot flash Device-ID", then edit it using Tools->Testmemory to the value in the original hex-file

 ## Step3: Testing
 * Repower ELM327 adapter, connect to it over Bluetooth and make a pair with it (standard PIN: `1234`)